LiagkaAikaterini/AI_NTUA/README.md

 This project is implemented using Python.

 ## Second Project
-### Music Recommendation System
+### Movie Recommendation System
-A smart engine that makes music recommendations by analyzing user preferences and behavior.
+A smart engine that makes movie recommendations by analyzing user preferences and behavior.
 This project is implemented using Prolog.

 ## Third Project